-Victor B. Caruana was born in Mosta, Malta the "Island of Sunshine and History" on 23rd February 1944.
+Victor B. Caruana was born in Mosta, Malta, on the "Island of Sunshine and History," on February 23rd, 1944.

 When he was just 18 years old, he shot his first wedding instead of a photographer friend who happened to be sick.
-Since then he shot all sorts of social occasions but focused mainly covering different sports activities for various clubs and local newspapers.
+Since then, he shot all sorts of social occasions but focused mainly on covering different sports activities for various clubs and local newspapers.

-A teacher by profession he continued with photography especially on weekends and holidays.
+A teacher by profession, he continued with photography, especially on weekends and holidays.
 He took part in various exhibitions in Malta and abroad, even solo exhibitions.
-He has photos printed in various magazines, books and national newspapers both locally and abroad.
-He is most keen on outdoor photography and fireworks displays photography.
+He has photos printed in multiple magazines, books, and national newspapers both locally and abroad.
+He is most keen on outdoor photography, and fireworks display photography.

-He was honored in early 2017 by the town of Mosta, Malta for all of his years of contribution to the community.
+In early 2017, He was honored by Mosta, Malta, for all of his years of contribution to the community.

 I was fortunate to spend some time with him during my visit to Malta in 2017.